William Tynbegh: Early career

 Somewhat surprisingly (since he can only have been called to the Bar a few years previously) Tynbegh was appointed Lord Chief Justice of the King's Bench for Ireland as early as 1396 and Chief Baron of the Irish Exchequer in 1397; he was probably still short of thirty.
 In 1400, in an act seemingly without precedent, he resigned from the Bench to become Attorney-General at a fee of £5 a year.
 The following year he was appointed one of the justices of the peace for Dublin.
 He is mentioned again as Chief Baron in 1405, when he apparently received a new patent of appointment "so long as he was of good behaviour".
 His salary was 20 marks a year, increased in 1408 to 30 marks.
 He had been appointed an extra justice in 1404 to sit on a bench of four judges to try an action for novel disseisin between Nicholas Crystor and the Stokes family.
-In 1407 he sat on an inquisition requested by the Abbot of St. Mary's Abbey, Dublin, into the boundaries of the township of Kilternan, which belonged to the Abbey.
+In 1407 he sat on an inquisition requested by the abbot of St. Mary's Abbey, Dublin, into the boundaries of the township of Kilternan, which belonged to the abbey.
 In 1410 he sat on another commission to determine what was owed to the Crown by the late rector of Swords, County Dublin.
 In 1408 and again in 1412 he received a royal commission to act as justice of the peace in Dublin and the adjoining counties.
 In 1409 he sat on a three-man commission to inquire into the export of foodstuffs from Ireland without a royal licence; he was then acting as Deputy Lord Treasurer.

 Exchequer Roll

 Tynbegh acted as Deputy Treasurer again in 1414, as evidenced by the Exchequer Issue Roll for that year.
-This is one of the very few public records which survived the Four Courts explosion during the Battle of Dublin in 1922.
 It was compiled at Tynbegh's request.
 The Roll states that he was appointed Deputy Treasurer in the absence of Sir Laurence Merbury, who had gone to England on official business.
 The Roll gives a vivid account of the troubled state of Ireland under English rule in that year, and useful information on the members of the Royal Council.